beertastic/snatchtest/readme.md

 TODO:

+Code comments...
+I've not added comments, I'll do that soon, if time allows.

 Tests...
 I created one but felt I was running out of test time]

 Username validation, I exclude any usernames containign car, dog, horse. but the 4 words that over write that rule are not checked for yet.
 I'll creack on and maybe I'll get it done by the time you read this though!!